talkor/birdle/README.md

 # Birdle

-A Worlde game where the Bird is the word.
+A Wordle game where the Bird is the word.
 Inspired by Family Guy and The Trashman's Surfin' Bird.